-The column of POWs was often stopped and pushed off the road and made to sit in the sun for hours.
-While they at there, the guards would shake down the POWs and take any possession they had that they liked.
-When they were ordered to move again, it was not unusual for the Japanese riding past them in trucks to entertain themselves by swinging at the POWs with their guns or with bamboo poles.
 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
-After the break, they were marched through Layac and Lubao.
+After the break, they marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.

-Once in the camp, they were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
+At Camp O’Donnell, the POWs were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
-If a man was found to have Japanese money on them, they were taken to the guardhouse.
-Finally, the camp commandant came out, stood on a box, and told them that they were enemies of Japan and would always be Japan’s enemies.
+If a man was found to have Japanese money or other items on them, they were taken to the guardhouse.
+Finally, the camp commandant came out, stood on the back of a flatbed truck, and told them that they were enemies of Japan and would always be Japan’s enemies.
 He also told them that they were captives and not prisoners of war and would be treated accordingly.
 After the speech, the prisoners were allowed to go to their barracks.
 Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.

 There was not enough housing for the POWs and most slept under buildings or on the ground.
 The barracks were designed for 40 men and those who did sleep in one slept in one with as many 80 to 120 men.
 Most of the POWs slept on the ground under the barracks.
 There was no netting to protect the men from malaria-carrying mosquitos as they slept, so many men soon became ill with malaria.
 The ranking American officer was slapped after asking for building materials to repair the buildings.

 The POWs received three meals, mainly rice, a day.
 For breakfast, they were fed a half cup of soupy rice and occasionally some type of coffee.
-Lunch each day was a half of a mess kit of steamed rice and a half cup of sweet potato soup.
+Lunch each day was half of a mess kit of steamed rice and a half cup of sweet potato soup.
+Some men said it was slop and made men violently ill.
 They received the same meal for dinner.
 All meals were served outside regardless of the weather.
-By May 1, the food had improved a little with the issuing of a little wheat flour, some native beans, and a small issue of coconut oil.
+Men stated that men would push the food away and not eat gradually starving themselves.
+When they realized that they were dying they tried to eat but had completely lost their appetites for any food.
+By May 1st, the food had improved a little with the issuing of a little wheat flour, some native beans, and a small issue of coconut oil.
 About once every ten days, 3 or 4 small calves were brought into the camp.
-When meat was given out, there was only enough for one-fourth of the POWs to receive a piece that was an inch square.
+When the meat was given out, there was only enough for one-fourth of the POWs to receive a piece that was an inch square.
 A native potato, the camote, was given to the POWs, but most were rotten and thrown out.
 The POWs had to post guards to prevent other POWs from eating them.
 The camp had a Black Market and POWs who had money could buy a small can of fish from the guards for $5.00.

-There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
+There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench, and ran the waterline.
 Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.
-There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
-In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
-The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
-The result was that flies were everywhere in the camp including the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
-Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
-The Archbishop of Manila sent a truckload of medical supplies to the camp, the Japanese commandant refused to allow the truck into the camp.
-When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.
+Yohio Tsuneyoshi, asking for medical supplies.
+He was told never to write another letter.
+The Archbishop of Manila sent a truckload of medical supplies to the camp, but the Japanese commandant refused to allow the truck into the camp.
+When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their use.
 When a second truck was sent to the camp by the Red Cross, it was turned away.
-The POWs in the camp hospital lay on the floor elbow to elbow and only one medic – out of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
-When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
-To clean the ground under the hospital, the bodies were moved to one area, the ground was scraped and lime was spread over it.
-The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
-At one point, the bodies of 80 dead POWs laid under the hospital awaiting burial.
+To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
+The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
+At one point, 80 bodies lay under the hospital awaiting burial.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
-The less sick from the hospital were required to dig latrines and were given a canteen of water that was expected to last three days.
-The sick who went out on work details came back to the camp and died.
+When these men returned to the camp many died.
 The death rate among the POWs reached 50 men dying a day.
-The Japanese finally acknowledge that they had to do something, so they opened a new POW camp at Cabanatuan.

 In late May or early June, his family received a message from the War Department: